CustomRoses/mt-exercise-4/task1.md

 ## All instances of Layer Normalization in JoeyNMT

+Our task is to "write some 'missing documentation' for Layer Normalization in JoeyNMT.
+We should consider the following aspects: Where and how are pre- and post-norm implemented?
+What is the default behaviour?
+What are the specific differences between the two options and how do you control them?

 ### encoders.py

 In `encoders.py` layer normalization is implemented on lines 215/216 and 252/253